Dasharo/presentations/pages/dug_11/0X_dasharo_path_to_hsi_3.md

 ## Hardware limits and path to HSI-4

-* HSI-4 needs SMAP plus full RAM encryption via Total Memory Encryption
+* HSI-4 needs SMAP plus full RAM encryption via Total Memory Encryption {TME}
 * Current NovaCustom Meteor Lake CPUs lack usable TME, so they are capped at HSI-3
 * Dasharo can reach HSI-4 as soon as it runs on hardware that actually exposes TME